Skip to content

 General info

-In practical applications solution generated by st-wslda codes is used as starting point for the evolution.
-The figure below shows relations between initial state generators and time evolvers. inittypes
+In practical applications, the solution generated by the st-wslda codes serves as a starting point for evolution.
+The figure below shows the relations between initial-state generators and time evolvers. inittypes

 Writing wave-functions to files

-In order to be able to use a solution generated by the st-wslda codes as input for td-wslda simulation user must store wave-functions in binary files.
+In order to be able to use a solution generated by the st-wslda codes as input for the td-wslda simulation, the user must store wave functions in binary files.
 Following tags in input file control :

 # Tags from st-wslda input file

-outprefix st-run # all output file with start with this prefix
+outprefix st-run # all output files with start with this prefix

 writewf 1 # write wf at the end of computation yes=1, no=0